Not realizing what your business really needs

 It is important to know whether the POS is cloud-based or not.
 It is preferable to use a cloud-based POS software as you will be able to access it even if you are away from the store.

-Not checking how user friendly the POS is
+Not checking how user-friendly the POS is

 Before purchasing a POS software, it is imperative to understand the functionality, the speed, and user friendliness of the software.

-The more important aspect would be to make all your employees who will be handling the POS to take the free trial.
+A more important aspect would be to make all your employees who will be handling the POS to take the free trial.
 It should be easily usable by all.

 Not conducting good research on the price of the POS software